 – Thích Nhất Hạnh

-Earlier this year, I completed my third Vipassanā (“insight meditation”) retreat, which was re-discovered by Siddhārtha Gautama (i.e. Buddha) over 2500 years ago.
+Earlier this year, I completed my third Vipassanā (insight meditation) retreat.
+It was a ten-day silent retreat to learn a meditation technique that was re-discovered by Siddhārtha Gautama (the Buddha) over 2500 years ago.

 More About Vipassanā

 Vipassanā in Pali means “insight” or “seeing deeply”.
 It involves training the mind to observe reality as it is and not as we wish it to be.
 It is a meditation technique that the Buddha mastered over time and found to be effective in eradicating suffering.
 It is considered to be one of his most fundamental teachings.

 The introductory Vipassanā course is a 10-day silent meditation retreat that doesn’t allow any form of communication.
 This means that you can’t speak, read, write, sing, or communicate in any form (including gestures and eye contact) — except with your instructors to clarify doubts.
 The idea is to enable you to focus all your attention on learning Vipassanā, given that most of us have little control over our minds and thoughts (the extent of this becomes apparent once you start meditating).

 However, these are just the finer (and less significant) aspects of the practice.

 “The mind spends most of the time lost in fantasies and illusions, reliving pleasant or unpleasant experiences and anticipating the future with eagerness or fear.
 While lost in such cravings or aversions, we are unaware of what is happening now, what we are doing now.”

 – S. N. Goenka